GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeGeosFeatures.rst

 75.01% for functions, and 50.01% for canonical branches.
 Regions and the native instantiation-weighted branch interpretation are reported for review without being hard gates.
-The compiler-native report is published in the GitHub job summary and retained as a compact workflow artifact; no hosted coverage service or secret is required.
+The compiler-native report is published in the GitHub job summary and retained as a single self-contained ``index.html`` workflow artifact; the page puts the reviewer summary and coverage tables first, with the intermediate JSON, logs, and source reports in collapsible diagnostic sections.
+No hosted coverage service or secret is required.

 Coverage is opt-in for pull requests: add the ``ci: run code coverage`` label to request the job.
 The job also runs on pushes to ``develop`` so that trusted